-Giardiasis can be an important cause of illness, especially diarrhea, in animals and people.
-However, the majority of dogs infected with Giardia do not have diarrhea, vomiting or any other signs of illness.
+Giardiasis can be a significant cause of illness, especially diarrhea, in animals and people.
+However, most dogs infected with Giardia do not have diarrhea, vomiting, or any other signs of illness.

 The Giardia organism has two forms.
-A fragile, feeding form known as the trophozoite exists in the gut of infected animals, while a hardy cystic form is shed in feces and can survive several months in the environment, particularly in water and damp environments.
+A fragile feeding form, known as the trophozoite, exists in the gut of infected animals.
+A hardy cystic form is shed in feces and can survive several months in the environment, particularly in water and damp environments.

 How do dogs get giardiasis?

 A dog becomes infected with Giardia when it swallows the cyst stage of the parasite.
 In susceptible dogs, once the cyst passes into the dog's intestines, it transforms into the trophozoite and attaches to the intestinal wall to feed.
 If sufficient numbers are present, clinical signs of damage to the intestinal wall will develop.